ansgrb/ansgrb/README.md

 ## hey hey

-- 👋 yo, i'm anas ghareib (but you can call me a.g.)
+- 👋 yo, i'm Anas Ghareib, but you can call me A.G.
 - 👀 building apps, messing with blockchain, and learning go – the usual
 - 🔥 let’s collaborate if you’ve got something cool or need a little chaos in your project
 - 📫 hmu at: ansgrb@gmail.com